JingJ-Li/Project-3/README.md

 - `dplyr`: manipulate data like filter and subset etc.
 - `ggplot2`: a nice plot package
 - `caret`: a powerful modeling package
+- `plotly`: Hovering with text onto the plots

 ## Codes for installing packages
 - `install.packages()`